 - Most dogs shed and some shed year-round.
 Even the “non-shedding” breeds still shed a little bit of hair.
 Is this something you have thought about?
 You will have hair in your house – it is part of owning a dog.

 - What type of home do you live in?
 Do you have a yard?
 Are you in a condo?
 This should help to determine the type of breed that is right for you.
 A Boxer, for example, is a high energy dog and needs lots of room to run.
 Are you prepared to exercise your dog in all types of weather conditions?
 A certain breed might seem appealing to you, but do your research on what environment works for that particular dog.

-- Puppies: It is a widely held belief that if you get a very young puppy it can be “molded” to your existing household, assuring a strong bond and success in your household… This fantasy is particularly common in families with children.
+- Puppies: It is a widely held belief that if you get a very young puppy it can be “molded” to your existing household, assuring a strong bond and success in your household.
 In reality, there is ALWAYS an element of risk with ANY puppy; you will not know what you really have with respect to health and core temperament until that dog is mature.
 Bringing a puppy up from an early age does not guarantee a good fit.
 Puppies, if not trained from the start, can be a handful at 9 months old and will need a leader.
 Animal shelters are full of 1-2 year old dogs that grew out of the cute, manageable puppy stage, and with no training became too much for their owner to handle.

 - Pets are not disposable.
 They are a part of your family and deserve your love, care and attention.
 When behavioral issues arise they must be attended to and solved.
 Every effort that you put in on the front end makes for a happier pet and family ever after.